Paul J. Hooker Center Advisory Board

-This Board of Advisors consists of highly successful entrepreneurs who work closely with the Hamilton Center director and the dean to promote the Center's programs and services to help others launch new business ventures.
+This Board of Advisors consists of highly successful entrepreneurs who work closely with the Paul J. Hooker Center director and the dean to promote the Center's programs and services to help others launch new business ventures.

 - Bob is a serial entrepreneur, having founded, built and sold five companies for profit.
 He left his job with Libbey Glass in New York and, after traveling around the world for a year, embarked on his first entrepreneurial ventures in Hong Kong.

 - His two companies there, were involved in the areas of apparel manufacturing and retailing, publishing and international trading.
 He sold the companies to Hutchison Whampoa, Ltd., a Hong Kong conglomerate.